csulbying/angular-book/ch02/ch02-the-shell-component.md

 The double curly braces in `{{title}}` means that the `title` is a TS expression.
 Angular evaluates it and display its output in its place.
 It turns out that `title` is a property of the component class and its value `'Tour of Heroes'` is used as the content of the HTML `h1` tag.

+## 4 Application Style

-Edit the `src/app/app.component.css` file to have the following styles.
+Edit the `src/style.css` file to have the following styles.

 ```css
 /* Application-wide Styles */